BenSaxton/idmanagement.gov/_playbooks/playbook-ilm.md

 <img src="{{site.baseurl}}/assets/playbooks/fido-alliance-user-journey-diagram.png" alt="Diagram illustrating a typical agency user journey" width="800">

-ILM is a critical part of improving phishing resistant authentication by leveraging FIDO credentials as a complemet to PKI credentials, such as PIV.
+ILM is a critical part of improving phishing resistant authentication by leveraging FIDO credentials as a complement to PKI credentials, such as PIV.

 The next section is about architecting and implementing identity lifecycle management using agency IdMS tools.